jmalicki/io-uring-sync/docs/IMPLEMENTATION_PLAN.md

 #### 3.2 End-to-End Integration and rsync Replacement (Week 8) 🔄 **IN PROGRESS**
 **Deliverables:**
-- Integration of compio-fs-extended into main io-uring-sync CLI
+- Integration of compio-fs-extended into main arsync CLI
 - Basic drop-in rsync replacement functionality
 - Elimination of libc:: and std::fs:: usage (with strong justification for exceptions)
 - End-to-end file and directory copy operations